stoneild/edu_matrix/README.md

 # edu_matrix
 ## Overview
-edu_matrix is a project created for educational purpose.
+edu_matrix is a project created for educational purposes.

 This project implements some matrix operations in the static library s21_matrix.a to work with matrices of the following struct:
 ```